 8. Don’t neglect the lips and eyes

 When you are ready for the next step, we add hydration and anti-aging products to specific areas of the face like our eyes.
 While there are several signs of aging skin near the eyes, fine lines and wrinkles are the most typical initial symptoms of the aging process.
 Sun damage, UV radiation, lack of collagen, toxins and lack of hydration all cause damage to the skin around the eyes.
 Medical grade eye creams are going to contain the most powerful ingredients that are scientifically proven to penetrate and CHANGE the skin around the eyes.
-If you are especially concerned with fine lines, wrinkles or milia around the eye I suggest an eye cream with retinol and I absolutely love Youthful Eye Cream Retinol + Niacinamide.
-I apply eye cream all underneath my eye, then onto my eyelid and underneath my brow.
+If you are especially concerned with fine lines, wrinkles or milia around the eye, I suggest an eye cream with retinol and I absolutely love Youthful Eye Cream Retinol + Niacinamide.
+I apply eye cream all underneath my eye, then onto my eyelid and underneath my brow each night.

 Little pro tip – you can always use your eye cream on your lips for anti-aging and extra hydration there too!